skywarth/annals-of-disco/docs/cinematography/tv-show.md

 ## Watching

 - The Boys
-- Love, Death & Robots
+- Love, Death & Robots*
 - Black mirror
-- Last Of Us
+- Last Of Us*
 - The Witcher
-- What we do in the shadows
 - For all mankind
 - Fargo
 - Invincible